bosth/bosth.github.io/content/pages/leaving-earth/index.md

 Ion Thrusters work a little differently: they can't be used for maneuvers travelling to or from celestial bodies; they are not expended when they are used; they produce 5 thrust for every year the journey takes.
 As an example, if a spacecraft composed of a Probe (mass 1) and an Ion Thruster (mass 1) travels from Earth Orbit to Lunar Orbit, then the journey will take 2 years to complete.
 The same formula - *thrust required = mass × difficulty* - applies, giving (1+1) × 3 = 6.
 Ion Thrusters generate 5 thrust per year so one year of travel would only provide 5 thrust and we need 6, hence two years.

-Since Ion Thrusters are not expended, they are very efficient as long as you aren't in a hurry, but remember Leaving Earth is a *race* to get points!
+Since Ion Thrusters are not expended, they are very efficient as long as you aren't in a hurry, but remember Leaving Earth is a *race* to complete missions, so players must be mindful about how long travel takes!

 Let's add support for Ion Thrusters to the code above.
 First we need to add the Ion Thrusters' mass and cost *once* but add their thrust at each stage.
 Second, we need to introduce a new variable for the number of years each maneuver takes.